inbalmishal/Computer-Vision---Detect-cars-in-a-roundabout/README.md

 The files in this repository:
 - finalProject - The notebook of the code.
 - P1_roundabout - The original video of the cars in the square.
-- final_detection - The project result.
-If you run the code in "finalProject" this video will be created for you.